I’ll just come out and say it. I’ve recently discovered the "long egg" and I am horrified.

 The folks at KnowYourMeme have traced the long egg's recent spate in popularity back to 2013, when a video of long eggs being manufactured in a factory, below, first surfaced.
 Neither Danæg nor SANOVO responded to immediate request for comment MUNCHIES regarding how it might answer to public revulsion towards the long egg.

-I realise, after all, that it's exceedingly poor form to express disgust at the food of a perceived “other," and that it can be unfair to those who were conditioned to, and grew up eating, that dish or ingredient.
+I realize, after all, that it's exceedingly poor form to express disgust at the food of a perceived “other," and that it can be unfair to those who were conditioned to, and grew up eating, that dish or ingredient.
 It's an utterly fatiguing reflex of modern-day food writing, one I never quite understood until I encountered the long egg.

 Anyway, want to create your own long egg?
 Don’t worry, you monster.
 There's a bustling cottage industry of video tutorials on YouTube that may help.